 In this edition of the Bedrosian Book Club Podcast, we’re looking at the scifi classic, Do Androids Dream of Electric Sheep by Philip K. Dick.
 One of Dick’s more accessible novels, DADES follows bounty hunter Rick Deckard on a mission to find and destroy 6 state of the art, but rogue, androids.
 The novel is the source material for the film Blade Runner.
-Written in 1968, DADES is set in a near future San Francisco amid a vast desertion to off-world colonies.
+Written in 1968, DADES is set in a near-future San Francisco amid vast desertion to off-world colonies.
 Those remaining on Earth contend with nuclear fallout dust and other dangers.
 Dick asks fundamental questions in the novel and our discussion touches on just a few of these.

 To listen to the Bedrosian Book Club Podcast discussion of Do Androids Dream of Electric Sheep, click the orange arrow in the Soundcloud player at the top of this post.
 Or you can download it and subscribe through Soundcloud or iTunes!